TheSkeward/fletcher/commands.md

  Sends a random kaomoji within the specified category along with the text the user includes after it.

 ## Two Stats (`!2stats`):
  Pulls 2 stats from the list at https://twostats.neocities.org/.

+## SSC (`!ssc`)
+ Generates a random SSC article if sent without text, or, if sent with keyword(s),searchs SSC for those keywords (case insensitive).